JonahRodriguez281/sno/docs/index.md

   * Track total days ridden in a season

   * Display a variety of ski resorts that contain a link to their respective weather stats and trail maps.

+My motivation for this app stems from my passion for snowboarding.
+Snowboarding has been my favorite get away to escape from the burdens of life and enjoy the tranquil environment of the mountain without having to worry about any responsibilities.
+This app is great for those who want to check the weather from different ski resorts
+, log their days ridden in a given season, their total distance traveled while riding, and track the speed of the rider in real time.
+Whenever I check the weather, I have to search for each resort individually, or go to the website of the respective ski resort that I am researching, resulting in the process becoming quite cumbersome.
+This puts all of that information into one convenient location for easy access.

 ## Intended users